KARTIKSUMBLY/kartiksumbly/README.md

 I'm a [Your Profession/Role] who loves to explore new technologies and contribute to open-source projects.
 My primary focus is on **[specific area of expertise, e.g., Full Stack Development, Data Science, AI, etc.]**, but I'm always excited to learn new things.

-- 🔭 I’m currently working on [Project name]
+- 🔭 I’m currently working on DSA
-- 🌱 I’m currently learning [Technology/Framework you're learning]
+- 🌱 I’m currently learning ML
-- 👯 I’m looking to collaborate on [Type of projects you're interested in]
+- 👯 I’m looking to collaborate on ML/DSA
-- 🤔 I’m looking for help with [Any challenges you're working on]
+- 🤔 I’m looking for help with RUST
-- 💬 Ask me about [topics you're passionate about]
+- 💬 Ask me about Python
-- 📫 How to reach me: [Your contact info]
+- 📫 How to reach me: instagram id-kartik_bhat_sumbly
 - ⚡ Fun fact: [Something fun or quirky about yourself]

 ---